lspestrip/striptun/README.rst

 1. Read all the Excel files saved by Keithley

-1. From the Vd versus Id curve, compute TransHEMT (see below) and plot Vd versus TransHEMT
+2. From the Vd versus Id curve, compute TransHEMT (see below) and plot Vd versus TransHEMT

-1. Plot Vd versus Ig and Vg versus Id
+3. Plot Vd versus Ig and Vg versus Id

-1. Set Vd to 0.9 V and find Id ~ 4 mA (Q1, Q6), Id ~ 7 mA (Q2, Q5)
+4. Set Vd to 0.9 V and find Id ≈ 4 mA (Q1, Q6), Id ≈ 7 mA (Q2, Q5)

-1. Find TransHEMT for the Vd and Id found in the previous step
+5. Find TransHEMT for the Vd and Id found in the previous step

-1. Set Vd to 0.9 V and find Id ~ 6 mA for Q3
+6. Set Vd to 0.9 V and find Id ≈ 6 mA for Q3

-1. TransHEMT_Q4 = TransHEMT_Q1 * TransHEMT_Q2 * TransHEMT_Q3 / (TransHEMT_Q6 * TransHEMT_Q5)
+7. Find the configuration which maximizes the match between the product of the transconductances across the two legs (Q1→Q2→Q3 and Q6→Q5→Q4)

-1. From TransHEMT_Q4 and Vd = 0.9 V derive Id for Q4
+8. From TransHEMT_Q4 and Vd = 0.9 V derive Id for Q4

-1. Save all the plots
+9. Save all the plots

-1. Generate a Markdown report and an HTML report
+10. Generate a Markdown report and an HTML report

 Transconductance